starkcoffee/progchallenge/seat-reservations/README.md

 If you run the other script `list`, it will list all the seat numbers that are reserved, eg.

 	> ./list.rb
+	The following seats are reserved:
 	1,2,3,4,5,6,7,8,9,10,11,12,13

+That means seats 1-13 have been reserved.
 For now the carriage has 20 seats in rows of 2.
 You can allocate the seats just sequentially for now, nothing fancy.

 If the customer tries to reserve seats and there are none left, you should do something sensible, since there is not yet a standard protocol for issuing electric shocks via the command line.